jadijadi/lpic1book/content/pages/support.md

 You found this material helpful?
 You passed your LPIC?
 You feel generous? :) So here are different methods you can help.

+## Patreon
+Um.. this is not that impressive to convince someone to become a Patreon! :D But ... patreons are the supporters who make things happen in a long run.
+So here is my [Patreon/jadijadi](https://patreon.com/jadijadi)

 ## Paypal
 You can donate using the PayPal via my email address which is **jadijadi@gmail.com** .